root-project/root/documentation/users-guide/Preface.md

 co-developers.
 Here we would like to thank our main co-developers and
 contributors:

-**Masaharu Goto** wrote the Cling C++ interpreter that became an essential part of ROOT.
+**Masaharu Goto** wrote the C++ interpreter CINT that was an essential part of ROOT before ROOT 6.
 Despite being 8 time zones ahead of us, we have the feeling he has been sitting in the room next door since 1995.

 **Andrei** and **Mihaela Gheata** (Alice collaboration) are co-authors of the ROOT geometry classes and Virtual Monte-Carlo.
 They have been